publishpress/PublishPress-Authors/readme.txt

 == Changelog ==

+= [3.16.2] - 09 May 2022 =

+* Fixed: Fix incorrect "Mine" counter in admin posts list, #591
+* Fixed: Fix error with subscribers/non admin inability to see see Author page posts, #584
+* Added: Add metabox to control author display on pages #60
+* Added: Added Author Profile URL #616

 = [3.16.1] - 13 Apr 2022 =

 * Fixed: Fix author mapped to user error when adding new author, #626;